favstats/TidyTuesday-1/TT.5.15.18/README.md

 Code - location.age.fave.Rmd <br />
 Graphic - location.age.fave.png <br />

 Next I did a plot of the favorability rating of Darth Vader broken down by age.
+I originally wanted to do a plot of all the bad guys but there weren't that many in the survey.
+Instead I just used the Darth Vader data.
 I used an image as the background.
 Pretty easy with the ggpubr package!
 Link to the picture: http://getdrawings.com/vinyl-drawing.
 I played with the color in Preview to lighten the picture up.
 I used gray scale cuz I figured it went well with the Darth Vader theme. <br />
 Code - bad.guy.Rmd <br />
 Graphic - bad.guy.png <br />